 Pediatric otolaryngology requires special care, focus, and compassion.
 Our board-certified doctors at Lawrence Otolaryngology Associates are specialists in pediatric ear, nose, and throat medicine.
 From performing infant tongue-tie releases to removing items lodged in children’s ears and noses, we care for your little one with a gentle touch.
 All of the hospitals at which we do surgery have anesthesia providers who understand children’s needs and have extensive experience treating children.
-We proudly serve the Lawrence, Ottawa and Topeka areas with a community-driven focus.
+We proudly serve the Lawrence and Ottawa areas with a community-driven focus.
 If your child needs ENT care, call us and request an appointment.

 Pediatric otolaryngology focuses on ear, nose, and throat health care for children.
 Addressing ENT issues for children — as young as newborns — requires unique empathy and care since babies can’t directly communicate what is bothering them.

 Children face different sets of issues when it comes to ENT health, including tongue ties that interfere with feeding.
 They’re also susceptible to curiosity, which sometimes results in their putting small objects in their narrow ear canals or nasal passages.

 At Lawrence Otolaryngology Associates, we know how difficult it is for you and your child when situations like these arise.
 We focus on being minimally invasive and getting your child back to feeling better quickly.

 Many infants who have problems breastfeeding have Tongue Tie, which occurs when a membrane under the tongue restricts movement.
 Indications of a tongue-tie in your baby include: